trailofbits/challenge-tasks/README.md

 ```shell-script
   $ ssh -v -X -t -L 5900:127.0.0.1:5900 <YOURUSERNAME>@coder.<YOURINSTANCENAME> xeyes
 ```

+At this point you should be able to run graphical applications from the command line, and they should open on your local desktop.
+If you want to go a step further and have a whole entire Ubuntu desktop, read on.

 Then (also, replacing `-X` with `-Y` if you want the session to persist - you own both the Coder instance and your laptop so it should be fine):
 ```shell-script